Pathoschild/smapi-mod-dump/source/More Conversion Topics/docs/README.md

 ## What You Can Use This Mod For

 This mod was created primarily for dialogue content packs added by Content Patcher, but since events can use conversation topics as preconditions and Content Patcher can use conversation topics as part of a condition, there is a broad range of possible uses.
 However, this mod does not implement any of the dialogue/content itself, just the conversation topics.
 When adding dialogue, it can be added via setting the dialogue key as the relevant conversation topic.
+This mod can also be used to make conversation topics added by other mods repeatable.

 Some good references when creating content packs that rely on this mod:
    * The wiki page on conversation topics: https://stardewvalleywiki.com/Modding:Dialogue#Conversation_topics